 Species that did not exist outside of the Americas before 1492 include: corn, potatoes, tomatoes, tobacco, cassava, sweet potatoes, turkey, peanut, manioc, chocolate, vanilla, pineapple, avocado, cashew, squash, rubber and strawberry.
 Species that did not exist in the Americas include: coffee, wheat and barley, sugarcane, banana, rice, horse, donkey, mule, pig, cow, sheep, goat, chicken, large dogs, cat and honey bees.

 Diseases were also exchanged, and with devastating effect.
-Some 80 percent of the native population of the Americas died as a result of measle and smallpox epidemics.
+Some 80 percent of the native population of the Americas died as a result of measles and smallpox epidemics.
 In some places, like the island of Hispaniola where Columbus first landed, all of the natives died.
 In return the Europeans got syphilis.
-The first known case in Europe dates from 1493 and the first great outbreak occurred in Italy the following year.
+The first known European case of the venereal disease dates from 1493.
+The first great outbreak occurred in Italy the following year.

-The potato had a crucial impact on the level of nutrition in Europe, yet it was slow to be adopted and often had to be officially promoted by European governments.
-In Sweden, the potato only caught on once it was discovered that it could be used in the production of vodka.
+The potato had a crucial impact on the level of nutrition in Europe, yet it was slow to be adopted.
+Often the production had to be officially promoted.
+In Sweden, the potato only caught on once it was discovered that it could be used to make brännvin, or vodka.
 In 1748, the person responsible for the discovery, Eva de la Gardie, became the first female member of the Royal Swedish Academy of Sciences.
-Soon, however, the potato was a staple diet around Europe, contributing to perhaps 25 percent of the population growth between the years 1700 and 1900.
-Without Columbus there would have been no “potato famine” in Ireland in the 1840s and 50s.
+The nutritional content of the potato was one reason for Europe’s rapid population growth between the years 1700 and 1900.